Our Services

 Helpful Resources

-Stomach burning is most often dyspepsia, triggered by large or spicy meals, alcohol, caffeine, stress, acid issues like GERD or gastritis, or ulcers from H. pylori or NSAIDs, though the gallbladder or pancreas can also be involved.
-There are several factors to consider; see below to understand causes versus heartburn and how to tell when it might be something more serious.
+Stomach burning is most often caused by dyspepsia (indigestion), commonly triggered by large or spicy meals, alcohol, caffeine, stress, acid-related conditions like GERD or gastritis, or ulcers from H. pylori infection or NSAID use.
+Less commonly, the gallbladder or pancreas may be involved.
+Understanding whether your symptoms are simple heartburn or something more serious depends on several key factors.

-Medically approved next steps include smaller meals, avoiding triggers and late eating, reviewing irritating medicines, short term antacids or acid reducers like H2 blockers or PPIs, stress management, and testing for H. pylori, while urgent care is needed for severe pain, vomiting blood, black stools, weight loss, trouble swallowing, persistent vomiting, or chest pain.
-Complete guidance and when to see a doctor are detailed below.
+Medically approved next steps include eating smaller meals, avoiding known triggers, not eating late, reviewing irritating medications, and using short-term antacids or acid reducers such as H2 blockers or PPIs.
+Stress management and H. pylori testing may also help.
+Seek urgent care for severe pain, vomiting blood, black stools, unexplained weight loss, trouble swallowing, persistent vomiting, or chest pain.

 Here's what may be causing your stomach burning, what you can do about it, and when it's time to speak to a doctor.